 When you arrive on campus on your move-in day, Public Safety will greet you, guide you to a temporary unloading area, and provide a map to nearby parking garages.

-Columbia University has a special banking relationship with Citibank, and you'll find Citibank ATMs on campus.
+Columbia University has a special banking relationship with Santander Bank, and you'll find Santander ATMs on campus.
 Other banks can also be found within walking distance of the campus.

 Kosher, vegetarian, and vegan dining options will be available during orientation week and beyond.
 Have allergies?
 Let our dining staff know!